St. Elmo Brady Academy

 About St. Elmo Brady Academy

-The St. Elmo Brady Academy (SEBA) program provides project-learning opportunities in science, technology, engineering, and math for our local Booker T Washington’s students.
-SEBA addresses racial inequities in STEM fields by increasing awareness of STEM subjects to support STEM interest and identity for students from underrepresented backgrounds.
-SEBA also broadens participation through early exposure to STEM, builds STEM literacy, uses project-based learning, and fosters family and community support systems to encourage STEM learning.
-SEBA is named after St. Elmo Brady, who was the first Black student to earn a PhD in chemistry and did so at the University of Illinois Urbana-Champaign in 1916.
+The St. Elmo Brady Academy (SEBA) program provides project-based learning activities in science, technology, engineering, and math for local elementary and middle school students.
+SEBA addresses racial inequities in STEM fields by increasing awareness of STEM subjects to support STEM interest and identity for students from minoritized backgrounds.
+SEBA also broadens participation through early exposure to STEM, builds STEM literacy, uses project-based learning, and fosters family and community support systems to encourage STEM learning

-If you have questions, please email Valerie O’Brien, the Coordinator of Equity and Public Engagement at University High.
+- Valerie O’Brien, the Coordinator of Equity and Public Engagement at University High

 SEBA outreach event paints grim future for plastics, bright futures for engineers